 education@mtlhouse.org

 Vicky earned her B.A. in English from Allegheny College and M.A.s in Folklife and Library Science from Western Kentucky University.
-She previously worked as a museum educator at The Kentucky Museum, Historic Hudson Valley, and the Kentucky Historical Society before joining the part-time MTL House team in 2010.
+She previously worked as a museum educator at The Kentucky Museum, Historic Hudson Valley, and the Kentucky Historical Society.
+Vicky has worked part-time at the MTL House since 2010.

 Linda Scott, Museum Store Manager & Administrative Assistant